19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Wall of Fire.md

 | Range    | Within Sight                                                          |
 | Domains  | [Fire](../../Spell%20Domains/Fire.md)                                 |

-You conjure a wall of burning flames.
-Create an [Area](../../Areas%20of%20Effect/Area.md) you can see that is 30 feet long, 5 feet wide, and 30 feet tall for the duration.
+You conjure a wall of flames for the duration.

+Create an [Area](../../Areas%20of%20Effect/Area.md) you can see that is 30 feet long, 5 feet wide, and 30 feet tall.

 Alternatively you can make a 15 foot [Aura](../../Areas%20of%20Effect/Aura.md), but only the edge of the sphere is affected area.